 - Airplanes take off and land AGAINST the wind direction.
 That’s surprising for most of us, as it seems logical to use the wind, not fight against it.
 However, flying opposite to winds ensures maximum lift on the wings thus allowing the aircraft to move quicker in air than its ground speed and take off!

 - Although planes are equipped with reverse thrust, pushing themselves behind out of the terminal would create a wind strong enough to shatter all the glasses of the terminal.
 Therefore, tow tugs are used to push the aircraft out of terminals.
+In the absence of a maintenance plan, aircrafts are more vulnerable to issues and disturbances.
+That’s why the aviation experts recommend aircraft operators to focus more on the frequent preservation of their planes with the help of an aircraft maintenance company which is highly cost-effective in the long run.

 - KLM Royal Dutch Airlines is the oldest airline still operating under the same name.